 I’m supposed to pick a research topic and write a paper.
 How do I get started?

-UMass students can schedule a consultation with a reference librarian or specialist in a subject area to develop a research question or get started with a paper.
-They will also help you make the best possible use of UMass library and internet resources.
-Schedule a research consultation.
+You can work with a reference librarian or specialist in a subject area to help guide your research.
+They will also help you utilize the UMass libraries resources.
+Schedule a research consultation to learn more.